Using Digital Paxton

-As a digital collection, Digital Paxton hosts more than 200 political cartoons, books, broadsides, manuscripts, and newspaper issues related to the Paxton incident.
-The original papers reside at 16 different archives, research libraries, and cultural institutions, including the American Philosophical Society, Historical Society of Pennsylvania, Library Company of Philadelphia, and the Philadelphia Museum of Art.
-At present, Digital Paxton features approximately 2,500 free, print-quality (300 dpi) images.
+As a digital collection, Digital Paxton hosts more than 400 political cartoons, books, broadsides, manuscripts, and newspaper issues related to the Paxton incident.
+The original papers reside at two dozen different archives, research libraries, and cultural institutions, including the American Philosophical Society, Historical Society of Pennsylvania, Library Company of Philadelphia, and the Philadelphia Museum of Art.
+At present, Digital Paxton features more than 3,000 free, print-quality (300 dpi) images.

 Every digitized item features metadata available in the Library Company of Philadelphia's catalog related to printer, pagination, and authorial attribution.
 You may access that metadata by clicking the "Details" tab below any image of by clicking "Additional metadata" in its parent.